gatherworkshops/digital-media/_courses/web-taster/html-basics.md

         ## Headings

-        Find "Otters" on the first line and make it a heading.
+        Add heading tags before and after "Otters" on the first line.

         ```html
         <h1>Otters</h1>
         ```
+        {:.big-code}

         `<h1>` says "start the heading here"
         `</h1>` says "end the heading here"

+        Your "Otters" heading should now be big and bold.
+        {:.checkpoint}

       notes: |